sstoikov/piki-music-dataset/README.md

 • liked: this is the feedback indicator, 2 if the song is superliked, 1 if the song is liked, or 0 if the song is disliked.
 Superliked songs are saved to a playlist.

-• personalized: this is 1 if the song was recommended based on their previous choices or 0 if the song was selected randomly.
-Note that the songs recommended are 66% personalized and 34% random songs.
+• personalized: this is 2 if the song is hyper-personalized (by an artist that the user has already superliked), 1 if the song was recommended based on their previous choices or 0 if the song was selected randomly.
 The effect of algorithmic recommendations on the ratings is studied in ["Interface Design to Mitigate Inflation in Recommender Systems"](https://arxiv.org/abs/2307.12424).

 • spotify_popularity: this is the song’s artist’s popularity, a value between 0 and 100, with 100 being the most popular.
-It is published by Spotify for each artist, through their publicly-available API
+It is published by Spotify for each artist, through their publicly-available API.

 • treatment group: Before January 3rd 2021, users could rate a song as soon as the music video was launched, this is treatment -1.
 After January 3rd 2021, the dislike button is enabled after 3 seconds, the like button is enabled after 6 seconds and the superlike button is enabled after 12 seconds, this is treatment 0.
 Between August 19 and December 5, 2022, a Randomized Control Trial was performed on 3 treatment groups: for group 1, the like button was enabled after 3 seconds, group 3 after 6 seconds and group 3 after 9 seconds.
 Post December 5 2022, the dislike button is enabled after 6 seconds, the like button after 8 seconds and the superlike after 12 seconds.
 The effect of the changes on the interface in various treatment groups is studied in ["Interface Design to Mitigate Inflation in Recommender Systems"](https://arxiv.org/abs/2307.12424).